Energy rebate scheme - £150 to help with increased home energy costs

 These measures include a one-off £150 non-repayable rebate for households in England in council tax bands A to D, known as the council tax rebate.

-This will be in the form of a payment of £150 per eligible household and is not a reduction off your council tax bill.
+This is a payment of £150 per eligible household and is not a reduction off your council tax bill.
 There is one payment per household regardless of the number of occupants or council taxpayers named on the bill.

 Everyone who qualifies for the rebate will be paid.
 Government expects local authorities to have made payments under this scheme by September 2022.
 Of course, we appreciate that people are facing a cost of living crisis now and we are doing all we can to make these payments as soon as possible.